CatalogueOfLife/portal/_posts/2020-10-18-new-col-infrastructure.md

 layout: post
 title:  "New Catalogue of Life: infrastructure"
 author: "Olaf B&aacute;nki"
-excerpt: The Catalogue of Life has developed new infrastructure to support the COL Checklist and the management of checklist datasets
+excerpt: The Catalogue of Life has developed new infrastructure to support the Catalogue of Life and the management of checklist datasets
 categories: Infrastructure
 ---